esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/_index.en.md

 The Cursor made a video and wrote an [article](https://www.cursor.tue.nl/en/news/2019/juni/week-1/its-not-the-size-of-the-sword-that-matters-my-boy/) about Fantasy Court 2019.
 It was pretty warm that day, but nevertheless the day was very successful!

 ## Edition 2019
-The most recent physical edition of Fantasy Court, [Fantasy Court 2019](https://www.facebook.com/events/2583251595022623/), has taken place on the 2nd of June 2019 during the afternoon.
-It took take place on the campus of the Technical University of Eindhoven.
-In order to ensure succes we ordered an extra serving of good weather.
-Sadly we got a bit too much sun resulting into high temparatures.
-This wasn't enough to spoil the fun though and with an additional layer of suntan we managed to make it a beautiful event full of amazing stories, brave combat and all around fun.
+The most recent physical edition of Fantasy Court, [Fantasy Court 2019](https://www.facebook.com/events/2583251595022623/), took place on the afternoon of the 2nd of June 2019, on the campus of the Technical University of Eindhoven.
+In order to ensure success, we ordered an extra serving of good weather.
+Sadly, we got a bit too much sun, resulting in high temperatures.
+This wasn't enough to spoil the fun, though, and with an additional layer of suntan, we managed to make it a beautiful event full of amazing stories, brave combat, and all-around fun.

-Previous editions
+# Previous editions
-The festival originally started back in 2016 as the [LarpBattle](https://www.facebook.com/events/564866377026074/), followed by two succesful editions of [Fantasy Court 2018](https://www.facebook.com/events/121539801858080/) and [Fantasy Court 2017](https://www.facebook.com/events/795289227288793/").
+The festival originally started back in 2016 as the [LarpBattle](https://www.facebook.com/events/564866377026074/), followed by two successful editions of Fantasy Court: [Fantasy Court 2018](https://www.facebook.com/events/121539801858080/) and [Fantasy Court 2017](https://www.facebook.com/events/795289227288793/").
 And this year has every intention to even better than the previous ones.
 So if you want to witness something magical, edition 2020 is not one you want to miss.

 # How can I participate?